itsbilal/itsbilal.github.io/_posts/2020-06-05-blm-canada-what-to-do.md

 We all have our own differences in abilities to donate more or less, but the intent is appreciated.

 I'll also match the first $500 (CAD) in new donations to any of the above Canadian charities or similar US ones, or bail/justice funds.
+(Update: I just reached my cap - really appreciate the interest and thanks for donating!)
 Just send me your receipts [by email](mailto:me@itsbilal.com) or [Twitter DM](https://twitter.com/bilal_akh).
 If you're looking for a list of
 US funds to donate to, the Obama foundation [has linked a couple of those here](https://www.obama.org/anguish-and-action/).